aptos-labs/developer-docs/docs/community/rust-coding-guidelines/rust-secure-coding-guidelines.md

 ### Drop Trait

-Implement the `Drop` trait selectively and ensure it doesn't cause panics [[drop trait the destructor]](https://anssi-fr.github.io/rust-guide/06_typesystem.html#drop-trait-the-destructor).

-- Implement the Drop trait selectively, only when necessary for specific destructor logic.
+Implement the `Drop` trait selectively, only when necessary for specific destructor logic.
 It's mainly used for managing external resources or memory in structures like Box or Rc, often involving unsafe code and security-critical operations.

-- In a Rust secure development, the implementation of the `std::ops::Drop` trait must not panic.
+In a Rust secure development, the implementation of the `std::ops::Drop` trait must not panic.

-- Do not rely on `Drop` trait in security material treatment after the use, use [zeroize](https://docs.rs/zeroize/latest/zeroize/#) to explicit destroy security material, e.g. private keys.
+> Do not rely on `Drop` trait in security material treatment after the use, use [zeroize](https://docs.rs/zeroize/latest/zeroize/#) to explicit destroy security material, e.g. private keys.

 ### Send and Sync Traits